-is a Cristina Nuñez’s project funded by EEA Grant “Cultural diversity and cultural exchange” and by Generalitat de Catalunya.
-The project, facilitade by curator Carolina Lio, has been presented at H2O Gallery of Barcelona in July 2014 and is going to be exhibited at the Oslo Fotokunstskole (August 2014) and at El Patio de San Martin de Los Heros in Madrid (September 2014).
+Her/Story, Women Behind the Camera is a project by Cristina Nuñez funded by EEA Grant “Cultural diversity and cultural exchange” and by Generalitat de Catalunya.
+The project, facilitated by curator Carolina Lio, has been presented at H2O Gallery of Barcelona in July 2014 and exhibited at the Oslo Fotokunstskole (August 2014) and at El Patio de San Martin de Los Heros in Madrid (September 2014).
 Project’s aim is to produce an active interaction between Spanish and Norwegian society taking into account three different social groups: two established artists (Spanish artist Cristina Nuñez and Norwegian artist Lotte Konow Lund), a group of female students from the Oslo Fotokunstskole and a group of women from the prisons of Bredtveit (Oslo) and Brians 1 (Barcelona).
 They had been asked for a comparison about feminine body and feminine identity in their own living context.

 Most part of the project’s interest is due to the comparison between two extremely different countries within Europe and to the analysis of political, social and economic duality between Spain and Norway.
 Mediterranean country, suffering a strong economic crisis with its consequent social repercussions, Spain has recently experienced very difficult years, becoming one of the poorest countries of the EU.
 The crisis of Spanish property market has made eadlines around the world for its almost sci-fi devaluation, and as unemployment rises and welfarism decreases, social discontent is growing, sharpening the desire for independence of territories such as Catalunya.
 On the contrary, Norway has never been so supportive to itself, solid, proud and prosperous.
 After the yearned independence from Sweden, the pledge to be paid was high.
 A great poverty had bent the country, that has been almost magically taken up thanks to the discovery of petroleum in the ’60s, quickly becoming not only the richest country in Europe, but also the one with the best sharing of wealth.
 So the Norwegians, proud of being such, are well-off and self-confident people in a country under renewal.